 The provious chapter deals with the group scheduling problems with sequence-independent setup times.
-In this chapter, an attempt is made to solve group scheduling problems in which group setup times are dependent on the sequence of groups.^{6,7)} In the model, job setup times are assumed to be sequence-independent and are included in job processing times.
+In this chapter, an attempt is made to solve group scheduling problems in which group setup times are dependent

 In the next section, the problem for the criterion of minimization of the total elapsed time is also shown to be reduced to the traveling salesman problem.
 For the problem of minimizing the mean flow time, two kinds of solution approaches are offered in Section 3.3.
 First, with the use of dynamic programming, the optimal group schedule is determined.
 Second, a simple branch-and-bound algorithm is developed for solving the problem.
-In the last section, an analysis of the optimal group scheduling for the minimum total tardiness is made and an efficient algorithm using a branch-and-bound method is proposed to find the optimal group schedule.
+In the last section, an analysis of the optimal group scheduling for the minimum total tardiness is made and an efficient algorithm using a branchand-bound method is proposed to find the optimal group schedule.
 The effectiveness of the algorithm proposed is verified by numerical examples.